PembleC/C-Review/README.md

 # C-Review
-I want to create a review of basic C programs
+I wanted to create a review of basic C programs, so here it is.